The Omlet Blog Archives: June 2018

 When checking your chicken coop for red mites, be sure to also check their perches or other chicken coop and run accessories.
 An easy way to check for red mites is by rubbing a white paper towel underneath the perches at night.
 If there are red mites, they will be on the underside of the perch after feeding on your chickens – you’ll see red streaks on your paper towel after coming into contact with them.

-1. Cleaning
+1. CLEANING

-If you find lots of red mites in the coop, it’s time for a deep clean.
+If you find red mites in the coop, it’s time for a deep clean.
 This type of cleaning will take several hours with a wooden chicken coop, but significantly less time with a plastic chicken coop.
 Remove all hens from the coop and strip it down as much as possible.
 Clean each part individually and allow for the coop and parts to dry completely.

-Mix a mite disinfectant detergent (such as Smite Professional Disinfectant 1L Concentrate or Barrier Red Mite X 500ml Concentrate) with water (using the manufacturer’s guidelines).
-Apply this to the coop, ensuring you get it in the cracks and crevices.
-Omlet’s Eglu chicken coops don’t have these awkward and accommodating spaces, making red mites much easier to control.
+Mix a chicken-safe insecticide* that is effective against mites with water using the manufacturer’s or your veterinarian’s guidelines.
+Apply directly to the coop, ensuring you get it in the cracks and crevices.
 Concentrate your efforts where there is the highest population of red mites.
 Leave for 15-20 minutes.

 Use a hose (preferably a pressure washer) to hose down the coop and the parts.
 Try to get in every nook and cranny, as this is where the mites like to hide.
 Leave for 10-15 minutes to dry.
 After this, you will most probably see more agitated mites crawling out.
 Repeat this process until there are very few mites emerging after each wash.
-Eglu chicken coops are made of heavy-duty plastic and are designed to be pressure washed with ease.
-One pressure wash will be enough to eradicate any existing mite population.
+If you have an Eglu chicken coop, one pressure wash will be enough to eradicate any existing mite population.

 4. UV

 Leave the coop to thoroughly dry.
-It’s ideal to perform coop cleanings on a sunny day where UV rays can kill some of the bacteria.
+It’s ideal to perform coop cleanings on a sunny day where UV rays can help dry the coop and kill remaining mites.
 Put the coop back together and add bedding.
 Dispose of the old bedding in a plastic bag in the garbage – red mites will happily find somewhere else to live if given the opportunity.

-Any chicken coop can fall victim to red mites, but with any easy-to-clean plastic chicken coop, you’ll be able to nip infestations in the bud.
+Any chicken coop can fall victim to red mites, but with an easy-to-clean plastic chicken coop, you’ll be able to nip infestations in the bud.
 Our chicken perches can be removed easily for a thorough cleaning, and our plastic Chicken Swing offers a mite-resistant place to find relief.
 Don’t fall prey to red mites – take control with Omlet’s chicken products.

 No comments yet - Leave a comment